 Let’s keep looking at the oatmeal example.

 Sue is a thin, wiry lady in her early 60s.
 She has been struggling with constipation her entire adult life.
 Her skin is very dry and her body itches all over.
 Sue, has a severe Vata imbalance.
-Eating oatmeal is a God given substance.
+Eating oatmeal is a God-given substance.
 Oatmeal (prepared in the right way) is unctuous, helps retain water in the system (demulcent quality) which she desperately needs, and is grounding due to its heavy quality.
-Eating oatmeal will improve her constipation, make her skin more moist and reduce her itching.
+Eating oatmeal will improve her constipation, make her skin moister and reduce her itching.